-First, we measure skin in the upper lid.
+First, we measure the skin in the upper lid.
 Then, the area is marked after a thorough cleaning.
-Next, we inject a local anesthesia to numb the area while limiting bleeding.
-Fourthly, we remove skin and a strip of eyelid muscle.
+Next, we inject local anesthesia to numb the area while limiting bleeding.
+Fourthly, we remove skin and a strip of the eyelid muscle.
 Though, for some patients, the muscle stays for a more natural look.
 Next, we dissect fat pockets and take away extra fat.
 If the eyelid droops, a repair happens at this time.
 After three days, we remove the sutures.
 After a few weeks, you can’t see scars.
-Complications are rare and can include over tightening of the lid skin, bleeding, and incomplete removal of fat.
+Complications are rare and can include over-tightening of the lid skin, bleeding, and incomplete removal of fat.

-A pre-operative evaluation includes amount of skin and fat as well as evaluating the elasticity of the lower lid by performing a “snap back” test.
+A pre-operative evaluation includes the amount of skin and fat as well as evaluating the elasticity of the lower lid by performing a “snap back” test.
 For laxity of the lower lid, we may perform one or two procedures.
 Next, we clean the area with an antiseptic and inject anesthesia.
 Then we make a 2-3 mm incision from the lash line, developing a flap.
 This allows the surgeon to remove fat from multiple pockets.
 Sometimes fat is preserved and rolled under the nasojugal groove.
 After surgery, keep your head elevated.
 Also, ice the lower lids for the first day.
 After 2-3 days, your surgeon removes the sutures.
 You can expect a fast recovery.

 Transpalpebral lower blepharoplasty